TeoGia/jotun/README.md

 ```

 ### Important!!
+1) In order for jotun to work, it needs to be ran as the user of the pid you wish to get data for.
-Keep in mind that the output's default unit of measurement is kB. (for fields: Heap, AvailableRAM and FreeRAM).
+2) Keep in mind that the output's default unit of measurement is kB. (for fields: Heap, AvailableRAM and FreeRAM).
    If you wish to display the output in MB, Bytes or GB, you can use the -h flag like this:

 ```
 ./jotun -p PID_of_the_process_you_wish_to_monitor -h kB